Glasgow: Healthcare

-Medical care is mainly provided by NHS Scotland and is directly administered by NHS Greater Glasgow and Clyde.
+Medical care in and around Glasgow is provided by NHS Scotland and is directly administered by NHS Greater Glasgow and Clyde.
 Major hospitals, including those with Accident & Emergency provision, are: the Western Infirmary, Gartnavel General Hospital, Glasgow Royal Infirmary and the Dental Hospital in the city Centre, Stobhill Hospital in the North and the Victoria Infirmary and Queen Elizabeth University Hospital in the South Side.
 Gartnavel Royal Hospital and The Priory are the two major psychiatric hospitals based in Glasgow.

 The Queen Elizabeth University Hospital (QEUH) Campus is a 1,677-bed acute hospital located in Govan in the south-west of Glasgow.
 The hospital is built on the site of the former Southern General Hospital and opened at the end of April 2015.
 The hospital comprises a newly built 1,109-bed adult hospital, a 256-bed children's hospital and two major A&E departments, one for adults and one for children in addition to buildings retained from the former hospital.
 The QEUH is the Regional Major Trauma Centre for the west of Scotland and is also the largest hospital campus in Europe.

 There is also an emergency telephone service provided by NHS 24 and 24-hour access to general practitioners through out-of-hours centres.
 Paramedic services are provided by the Scottish Ambulance Service and supported by voluntary bodies like the St. Andrew's Ambulance Association.
 A strong teaching tradition is maintained between the city's main hospitals and the University of Glasgow Medical School.

-All pharmacies provide a wide range of services including minor ailment advice, emergency hormonal contraception, public health advice, some provide oxygen and needle exchange.
+All pharmacies provide a wide range of services including minor ailment advice, emergency hormonal contraception and public health advice; some provide oxygen and needle exchange.

 There are private clinics and hospitals at the Nuffield in the west end and Ross Hall in the south side of the city.